praekelt/sapphire/docs/api/widgets/last.rst

 .. function:: last.colspan([v])

-  Property for the widget's column span in a dashboard.
-Used if the widget is not standalone (see :func:`last.standalone`).
+  Property for the widget's default column span in a dashboard.
+Used if the widget is not standalone (see :func:`last.standalone` and :func:`dashboard.colspan`).
 Defaults to ``4``.

   .. code-block:: javascript